txsun1997/Black-Box-Tuning/README.md

 ## Prepare your environment

 The implementation of Black-Box Tuning is quite simple, you can check our code and easily implement it in your own environment.
-Or you can create a new environment to run our implementation, which is based on `Nevergrad`, `Transformers` and `FastNLP`.
-Optionally, we use `fitlog` to monitor experimental results.
+Or you can create a new environment to run our implementation, which is based on `pycma`, `Transformers` and `FastNLP`.
+Optionally, you can use `fitlog` to monitor experimental results.
 You can uncomment the fitlog-related lines in our code to use it.

 ```bash
 conda create --name bbt python=3.8